mngyuan/hackintosh-X79-i7-4930k-RX-580/README.md

 1. Downgraded `IntelMausiEthernet.kext` back to 2.2.0 to get ethernet working again
 1. Applied above  [RX 580 HDMI port fix](https://www.tonymacx86.com/threads/solved-sapphire-rx-580-nitro-se-black-screen-on-hdmi-and-dvi.267078/page-4#post-1906898) to get proper displaysleep, HDMI ports working
 1. Modified energy saver to prevent sleep

+## Notes
+I'm using a RX580 fix because previously this machine had a Sapphire Pulse RX 580 installed, but it was causing the PSU to trip.